sfreeman1sf/LLM-Jailbreak-Scanner/README.md

 # LLM-Jailbreak-Scanner

 Detects prompt injection attacks in LLMs.
-Used in Outlier AI testing."Repo 2: Zero-Trust-MFA-Simulator
+Used in Outlier AI testing.